Methadone Withdrawal & Detox

 Methadone Withdrawal Timeline

-In some cases, methadone withdrawal symptoms can set in as early as 12 hours after the last dose, but symptom onset usually occurs between 30-48 hours after the last dose.
+In some cases, methadone withdrawal symptoms can set in as early as 12 hours after the last dose.
+However, symptom onset usually occurs between 30–48 hours after the last dose.
 Symptoms of acute withdrawal can persist for up to 20 days.

-The timeline of methadone detox and acute withdrawal will be different for each person, but a general overview of a typical methadone withdrawal timeline is as follows:
+The timeline of methadone detox and acute withdrawal will be different for each person.
+Still, methadone withdrawal typically follows this timeline:

 • 12 hours – 2 days: onset of withdrawal symptoms